 A child is not eligible for a Junior ISA if it qualified for a child trust fund (CTF).
 This rule basically excludes all children born between September 1, 2002, when CTFs were established, and January 3, 2011, when the government stopped all contributions to CTFs.

-The government doesn’t make any contributions to the Junior ISA, but anyone else can chip in – parents, grandparents, relatives or friends
+"The government doesn’t make any contributions to Junior ISAs, but anyone else can chip in – parents, grandparents, relatives or friends..."

 Cash or shares

 There is no additional income or capital gains tax to pay on any growth in a stocks and shares ISA (dividend income is subject to 10% tax at source).

 Risk and reward

 However, shares typically outperform cash over the long term, so if your child is very young you might be prepared to take the bigger risk in the hope of bigger reward.

 There is a limit on the amount of money you can put into a Junior ISA.

 Split the cash

 The money can be split between the two types of Junior ISA, or you can put up to the maximum in just one if you prefer.

 The child cannot touch the money until he or she is 18, when the Junior ISA turns automatically into a standard ISA.

 If the child is under 16 the parent or legal guardian - known as the registered contact - must open and manage the Junior ISA.

-So once you have taken your Junior ISA allowance (which can be allocated between the cash and stocks and shares versions), you must either put subsequent years’ allowance into the original account or, if you decide to open a new account, you must transfer all the money from previous years into this new one.
+So once you have taken your Junior ISA allowance (which can be split between cash and stocks and shares), you must either put subsequent years’ allowance into the original account or transfer all the money from previous years into a new one.

 Switching Junior ISAs

 So, if you open a cash ISA at the start of the tax year, you can also open a stocks and shares ISA later in the year.
 You can then switch from cash to shares and vice versa.

-Bear in mind that some firms do not accept transfers into their Junior ISAs.
+Some firms do not accept transfers into their Junior ISAs.
 You might also have to pay a penalty if you want to switch money from a cash Junior ISA that pays a fixed rate for a set term, so check the small print carefully before moving your cash.

-Everyone under the age of 65 can earn tax-free income – including savings interest – of up to £10,000 in the current 2014/15 tax year, so it is unlikely that your little one is liable for income tax unless they are a junior Rockefeller.
+Everyone under the age of 65 can earn tax-free income – including savings interest – of up to £10,000 in the 2014/15 tax year or £10,500 in 2015/16, so it is unlikely that your little one is liable for income tax unless he or she is a junior Rockefeller.